 On this page, you will find information about beginning your international student career at Robert Morris University.
 If you are still in the application process, please refer to RMU’s international admissions webpage.
 The international admissions page will tell you what materials you need to submit with your application, including English proficiency scores, financial statements, passport documentation, and more.

-Requesting your I-20
+Requesting my I-20

-The consulate officer will ask you questions to determine your intent to return home and to prove that you have adequate funds.
-Answer truthfully only the questions asked to you, and be sure to bring original documents.
-Remember, only you can convince the U.S. Consulate that you should be issued a student visa.
+- At your appointment, the Consulate officer will ask you questions to determine your intent to return home and prove that you have adequate funding for your degree program.
+Be prepared to answer the questions they ask honestly and directly, especially those regarding your reasons for studying at RMU, and any questions regarding previous travel or study in the U.S. Remember, only you can convince the U.S. Consulate that you should be issued a student visa.

 - RMU Acceptance Letter

 - I-901 SEVIS Fee receipt

 - TOEFL, IELTS, or SAT Verbal Scores if required for English proficiency